I'm a member

 Printer Friendly Version

-DESCRIPTIONChromoendoscopy refers to the application of dyes or stains during endoscopy to enhance tissue differentiation or characterization.
+Chromoendoscopy refers to the use of dyes or stains during endoscopy to enhance tissue differentiation or characterization.
 When used with colonoscopy, the intent is to increase the sensitivity of the procedure by facilitating the identification of mucosal abnormalities.
-There are two types of chromoendoscopy; one involves actual spraying of dyes or stains through the working channel of an endoscope.
-The other type, know as virtual chromoendoscopy uses a computer algorithm to simulate different colors of light that results from dye or stain spraying.
+There are two types of chromoendoscopy: one involves actual spraying of dyes or stains through the working channel of an endoscope; the other, known as virtual chromoendoscopy, uses a computer algorithm to simulate different colors of light that results from dye or stain spraying.

-Colonoscopy, a procedure during which colonic and recal polyps can be identified and removed, is considered the “gold standard” test for colorectal cancer screening and diagnosis of colorectal disease.
-However, colonoscopy is an imperfect test.
-A recent systematic review pooled findings from tandem (i.e. back-to-back) colonoscopy studies and found that 22% of polyps were missed on the first colonoscopy.
-(1) Most of the missed polyps, though, were small and, thus, lower-risk of becoming cancerous.
-The pooled miss rate by polyp size was 2% for polyps 10mm and larger, 13% for polyps 5-10mm and 26% for polyps 1-5mm.
+Colonoscopy, a procedure during which colonic and rectal polyps can be identified and removed, is considered the criterion standard test for colorectal cancer screening and diagnosis of colorectal disease.
+However, colonoscopy is an imperfect procedure.
+A systematic review pooled findings from tandem (i.e. back-to-back) colonoscopy studies and found that 22% of polyps were missed on the first colonoscopy.
+Most of the missed polyps were small and thus had a lower-risk of becoming cancerous.
+The pooled miss rate by polyp size was 2% for polyps 10 mm and larger, 13% for polyps 5-10 mm, and 26% for polyps 1-5 mm.

 Stains and dyes used in chromoendoscopy can be placed in the following categories:

-Potential applications of chromoendoscopy as an alternative to standard colonoscopy include:
+Potential applications of chromoendoscopy as an adjunct to standard colonoscopy include:

 The equipment used in regular chromoendoscopy is widely available.
-Several authors of review articles and technology assessments have stated that, although the techniques are simple, procedures, e.g. concentration of dye and amount of dye sprayed, is variable and classification of mucosal staining patterns for identifying specific conditions is not standardized.
+Several review articles and technology assessments have indicated that, although the techniques are simple, the procedure (e.g. concentration of dye and amount of dye sprayed) is variable, and thus classification of mucosal staining patterns for identifying specific conditions is not standardized.

-Virtual chromoendoscopy involves imaging enhancements with endoscopy systems that could potentially be an alternative to dye spraying.
-One system is the Fujinon Intelligent Color Enhancement (FICE) feature (Fujinon, Inc.).
+Virtual chromoendoscopy (also called electronic chromoendoscopy) involves imaging enhancements with endoscopy systems that could be an alternative to dye spraying.
+One system is the Fujinon Intelligent Color Enhancement feature (Fujinon, Inc.).
 This technology uses post-processing computer algorithms to modify the light reflected from the mucosa from conventional white light to various other wavelengths.